MaEvGoR/web_app_swp/README.md

   - nginx

 ## Support
-Write to @ma_evgor if you have any problems with installation
+Write to @ma_evgor via Telegram if you have any problems with installation